nCine/nCine-site/download.md

 - [ncParticleEditor](https://github.com/nCine/ncParticleEditor) (and [ncParticleEditor-data](https://github.com/nCine/ncParticleEditor-data))
 - [ncTemplate](https://github.com/nCine/ncTemplate) (and [ncTemplate-data](https://github.com/nCine/ncTemplate-data))

-#### Develop Branch

-If you want to stay on the very bleeding edge of nCine development you can checkout the [develop](/download-develop) branch instead of `master`.

-Please note that if you build the `develop` branch of the nCine you should then checkout the same branch for additional projects too (if it exists), or you might incur in compilation errors.

 ### Binaries

 If you prefer to skip the building phase and just download binaries you can follow two different ways.